Kandy-IO/kandy-link-js-sdk/docs/kandy-doc.md

 Searches the domain's directory for Users.

+Directory searching only supports one filter.
+If multiple filters are provided, only one of the filters will be used for the search.
+A search with no filters provided will return all users.

 The SDK will emit a [directory:change][62] event after the operation completes.
 The search results will be provided as part of the event, and will also be available using the